« FACULTY / Rose Bond

 Associate Professor in Animated Arts

 MFA 1990 School of the Art Institute of Chicago (Experimental Filmmaking)

 BA 1971 Portland State University (Drawing and Painting)

 Animator and media artist Rose Bond has been honored with numerous awards and fellowships from such prestigious agencies as the American Film Institute, The Princess Grace Foundation, Bloomberg L.P., and the National Endowment for the Arts.
 She recently created a prototype for a large scale, animated installation for the Smithsonian’s Arts and Industries Building.

 Bond has served on many panels including the Selection Jury for the first animated installation competition in the inaugural PLATFORM International Animation Festival.
 She received her MFA in Experimental Filmmaking from the School of the Art Institute of Chicago in 1990.
-Canadian by birth, Bond lives and works in Portland, Oregon where she is Chair of the Animated Arts department and the Institute Director for Boundary Crossings at Pacific Northwest College of Art.
+Canadian by birth, Bond lives and works in Portland, Oregon where she leads the Animated Arts department and the Institute Director for Boundary Crossings at Pacific Northwest College of Art.